-If each of the interviewers adds the points, in the end, you will have the general picture of the people that you might want to hire.
+If each of the interviewers adds the points, in the end, you will have the general picture and direct access to the list of people that you might want to hire.

-Given you have selected a developer, the next stage is to sign the agreement and make the prepayment for the works of the development team.
-Here the process really consists of:
+Given you have selected a developer to complement your on-site team, the recruitment process continues.
+The next stage is to sign the agreement and make the prepayment for the works of the development team.
+Here the process consists of:

-- Making sure you are fine with the agreement;
+- Make sure you are acceptable with the agreement with outstaffing agency;

-- Making sure the rates indicated by the company are suitable.
+- Make sure the rates indicated by the company are suitable.